 Below is a list of some interesting web tools that you can use with your kids and students to help them learn coding.
-I have only included the most popular platforms and the ones I have personally tried.
-Have a look and as always your feedback is welcome.

 1- A beginner's guide to HTML and CSS

 A Beginner’s Guide to HTML & CSS is a simple and comprehensive guide dedicated to helping beginners learn HTML and CSS.
 Outlining the fundamentals, this guide works through all common elements of front-end design and development.

 This is my favourite coding platforms and it is the one I myself used to learn about coding.
 It provides lessons that cover everything students need to learn how to code from the basics to the advanced coding.

 Using an innovative programming environment to support the creation of 3D animations, the Alice Project provides tools and materials for teaching and learning computational thinking, problem solving, and computer programming across a spectrum of ages and grade levels